 Flexibility

 As the temperature and humidity outside fluctuate, wood contracts and expands.
-Thus, it is advisable to go for an exterior polyurethane with just the correct ratio of resins to oils to allow the layer to contract and expand with the wood.
-Before making a choice, it is important to determine how flexible the requirements are.
+Thus, I recommend you go for an exterior polyurethane with just the correct ratio of resins to oils to allow the layer to contract and expand with the wood.

 Dry Time